kreigan/infra/ansible/README.md

 ### generate-config

-Generates host variable files from `host_config` sources with 1Password secret resolution.
+Generates group and host variable files from configuration sources with 1Password secret resolution.

-**Generate for all hosts:**
+**Generate for all groups and hosts:**
 ```bash
 task ansible:generate-config
 ```